ibm-cloud-docs/storage-scale/troubleshooting.md

 You are receiving the following error when you try to apply a plan to your workspace: `Apply failed due to "code : cannot_start_capacity : message : Can't start instance because resource capacity is unavailable."`
 {: tsSymtoms}

 During the apply plan process, Terraform initiates the virtual server instance provisioning process based on the selected deployment values.
-If there is a resource capacity issue or a quota issue from the region where you are trying to deploy, the resources won't provision as expected.
+If there is a resource capacity issue or a quota issue from the region where you are trying to deploy, the resources won't be provision as expected.
 {: tsCauses}

 You need to talk to the administrator of the account to increase the quota for the specific region, or you can try to clean up all of the unwanted resources that are associated with the cloud infrastructure.
 If you clean up unwanted resources, you might free up space for the deployment to process.